-A student who reports to an institution of higher education that the student has been a victim of sexual assault, dating violence, domestic violence, stalking or other gendered harassment, will be provided with a written explanation of the student's rights, options for, and available assistance in, changing applicable academic, living, transportation and/or work situations, and other protective measures, if those changes are requested by the victim/survivor and reasonably available, regardless of whether the victim/survivor chooses to report the crime to police or law enforcement or whether the offense occurred on or off campus.
+A student who reports to UO that they have been a victim of sexual assault, dating violence, domestic violence, stalking or other gendered harassment, will be provided with a written explanation of the student's rights, options for, and available assistance in, changing applicable academic, living, transportation and/or work situations, and other non-punitive supportive measures, if those changes are requested by the victim/survivor and reasonably available, regardless of whether the victim/survivor chooses to report the crime to police or law enforcement or whether the offense occurred on or off campus.
 The university is obligated to comply with a student's reasonable request for a living and/or academic situation change following an alleged sex offense.